 - A corkscrew.
 It sounds obvious, but without one you’ll be left resorting to that Youtube video you once saw about someone opening wine with a shoe.
-Alternatively, take screwcap wines.
+Alternatively, take screwcap wines or sparkling wines.

 - Ice or ice packs.
 If you’re going for white, rosé, sparkling or even a light red wine, then you’re probably going to need a way of keeping the wine cool.
 If you’re already out and about, head to the nearest shop and buy ice and salt.

 - Glasses.
 Chances are that you won’t have the latest grape-specific wine glass to hand.
 Instead, plastic cups can do the job, at a stretch – if not too big or flimsy and the wine is kept cool and fresh.
-But real glass provides a better experience and the environment will thank you.
-If it’s sparkling wine, flutes will keep the fizz, but our experts think you can do better…
+But real glass – even a simple tumbler – provides a better experience and the environment will thank you.
+Or, try out the growing trend for canned wines – we’ve even listed some of our recommended ones below.

 - Consider ordering a picnic wine glass holder: Because life is too short to spend time balancing a wine glass on blades of grass.